zsoltbalogh/furik/wordpress/furik-plugin/furik/README.md

 Provides information about the payment (date, referece ids), it's used on return page.

 ### [furik_progress]
 Shows the percentage of the collected amount.
 The full amount can be specified with the "amount" variable, if it's not set, the full amount is shown.
+The goal of the campaign can be set in the `GOAL` custom field.